skypjack/entt/docs/md/entity.md

 data internally to maximize performance.
 Because of that, full consistency for owned components is guaranteed only when they are iterated as part of their groups or as free types with multi type views and groups in general.

-# Empty type optimization

-An empty type `T` is such that `std::is_empty_v<T>` returns true.
-They also are the same types for which _empty base optimization_ (EBO) is possible.<br/>
-`EnTT` handles these types in a special way, optimizing both in terms of performance and memory usage.
-However, this also has consequences that are worth mentioning.

-When an empty type is detected, it's not instantiated by default.
-Therefore, only the entities to which it's assigned are made available.
-There doesn't exist a way to _get_ empty types from a registry.
-Views and groups never return their instances (for example, during a call to `each`).<br/>
-On the other hand, iterations are faster because only the entities to which the type is assigned are considered.
-Moreover, less memory is used, mainly because there doesn't exist any instance of the component, no matter how many entities it is assigned to.

-More in general, none of the feature offered by the library is affected, but for the ones that require to return actual instances.<br/>
-This optimization is disabled by defining the `ENTT_NO_ETO` macro.
-In this case, empty types are treated like all other types.
-Setting a page size at component level via the `component_traits` class template is another way to disable this optimization selectively rather than globally.

 # Multithreading